One of the Northeast’s great backpacking adventures proves that good things don’t come easy.

 The Halfway Point

-Regardless of where you end up staying, Galehead Hut is the trip’s halfway point and near Galehead’s summit.
-To get there from the hut, follow the Galehead Spur Trail 0.4 miles.
-The round trip is quite moderate, especially compared to what you’ve been doing.
-While the summit (44.185150, -71.573586) is surrounded by trees and has no views, near the top, a great overlook offers a spectacular view of the Pemi Wilderness, the Bonds, and Galehead Hut at South Twin’s western base.
+Regardless of where you end up staying, Galehead Hut is the trip’s halfway point and is near Galehead’s summit.
+To get there from the hut, follow the Galehead Spur Trail for 0.4 miles.
+The trail is quite moderate, especially compared to what you’ve been doing.
+While the summit (44.185150, -71.573586) is surrounded by trees and has no views, a great overlook near the top offers a spectacular view of the Pemi Wilderness, the Bonds, and Galehead Hut at South Twin’s western base.

 The Twinway

 From Galehead Hut, follow the Twinway 0.8 miles to South Twin’s summit (44.187832, -71.554558), the loop’s seventh 4,000-footer.
 Don’t be lulled by the short mileage, however.
 This is the loop’s hardest ascent, and is slow-going, thanks to the elevation gain (1,200 feet) and the trail’s roughness.
-After a day of being above treeline, you’re about to hit some wooded summits.
-So, take a moment to enjoy the view from South Twin before pushing on.
+After a day of being above treeline, you’re about to hit some wooded summits—be sure to take a moment to enjoy the view from South Twin before pushing on.

-If you’re doing the “full” Pemi, leave your pack just off South Twin’s summit, and take the North Twin Spur Trail, a 2.6-mile round-trip hike with 750 feet of elevation gain to the summit of North Twin (44.202591, -71.557816), your eighth 4,000-footer.
+If you’re doing the “full” Pemi, leave your pack just off South Twin’s summit, and take the North Twin Spur Trail, a 2.6-mile roundtrip hike with 750 feet of elevation gain, to the summit of North Twin (44.202591, -71.557816), your eighth 4,000-footer.
 The traverse to North Twin is fairly moderate, with a couple of rocky steps on the final climb.
-Once you get there, take a picture at the summit cairn, appreciate the lack of view, and backtrack to South Twin.
+Once you get there, take a picture at the summit cairn—there’s not much of a view—and backtrack to South Twin.

-Once back on South Twin, follow the Twinway roughly two miles to the trail junction near Mount Guyot (44.168594, -71.535614).
+Once you’ve returned to South Twin, follow the Twinway roughly two miles to the trail junction near Mount Guyot (44.168594, -71.535614).
 Still feeling ambitious?
-If so, drop your pack, and continue along the Twinway for 1.3 relatively easy miles (2.6 round trip) to Zealand Mountain’s summit and “bag” the journey’s ninth 4,000-footer.
-Just don’t go to Zealand expecting a sight, as it’s in contention for some of the Whites’ most uneventful summit views.
+If so, drop your pack and continue along the Twinway for 1.3 relatively easy miles (2.6 round trip) to Zealand Mountain’s summit and “bag” the journey’s ninth 4,000-footer.
+Just don’t go to Zealand expecting a sight, as it’s home to one of the most unimpressive summits in the Whites.

 The Bonds